-For example, after dinner, my almost-three-year-old often wants to get back to playing together ASAP.
-I on the other hand am eager to tackle the mountain of dishes and wipe down the counters before bedtime!
-But if I continue to ignore or give a plain old “no” to his requests, this is the trajectory I can often expect:
+For example, imagine after dinner, your three-year-old wants to get back to playing together ASAP.
+You on the other hand are eager to tackle the mountain of dishes and wipe down the counters before bedtime!
+But if you continue to ignore or give a plain old “no” to his requests, this is a possible sequence of events:

 - He asks to play.

 - He runs around the kitchen island and his voice begins to escalate.

 - He “accidentally” knocks into you as he’s running.

 As with most children, his plea for attention eventually escalates from a whisper to a scream.
 Kids are determined!
 If they want attention, they will find a way to get it, positive or negative.

 So what’s a busy parent to do?
 Don’t worry, the answer is not completely abandoning all household and work responsibilities.
 Here are some potential solutions for this scenario:

 - Top off his attention bucket with 5-10 minutes of focused playtime together before returning to the dishes.

 - Step away from the dishes and connect with a hug and eye contact.
 Get on his level and validate his feelings.
 Return to the dishes, but set a visual timer so he knows when playtime will resume.